Atherosclerosis and stroke are closely related.

 Aside from drugs and surgery, you can help manage atherosclerosis with the foods you eat.

-Specifically, you can help manage atherosclerosis through your diet by eating foods that help:
+Specifically, you can help manage atherosclerosis through your diet by eating foods that help lower LDL cholesterol, lower triglycerides, and regulate blood sugar.

 Summary: How to Manage Atherosclerosis and Stroke